Retirement

 You can't control OPM's backlog, but you can control how clean your application is.

 1. Use the Online Retirement Application (ORA) if available.
-Digital is twice as fast.
-Ask HR.
+Digital is nearly three times as fast — 34 days vs. 95 days on average.
+Ask your HR office if ORA is available at your agency.

 2. Complete your military buyback before you retire.
 Outstanding military service credit deposits are one of the most common delay causes.
 The deposit must be paid in full before your retirement date.
 Start 6 to 9 months early.